Superstar effect: Further research

-Three years after Brown’s study, in 2010, a similar one was conducted in Japan by Ryuichi Tanaka and Kazutoshi Ishino.
-The writers look at how the presence of Japan golfer superstar Kazuo Ozaki affects the game of others and their findings are in accordance with those of the paper on Woods.
-Their results suggest that when having to compete against Ozaki, players perform worse by about 0.3 strokes on average.
+Three years after Brown's study, in 2010, a similar one was conducted in Japan by Ryuichi Tanaka and Kazutoshi Ishino.
+The writers looked at how the presence of Japan golf superstar Kazuo Ozaki affected the game of others and their findings are in accordance with those of the paper on Woods.
+Their results suggest that when having to compete against Ozaki, players performed worse by about 0.3 strokes on average.

-Yet another research, published by Brian C. Hill in 2014, examines the same effect in 100-meter tournaments with Usain Bolt being the superstar on the field.
-Surprisingly, Hill finds a positive superstar effect, meaning that runners produce faster running times and the likelihood of setting a personal record is increased.
-Wanting to explain the results seemingly contradictory to that of Brown’s, Hill points out the simultaneous nature of running competitions (whereas in golf, players get to watch each other) and that a 100-meter race is about 10 seconds which does not leave competitors much time to alter their behaviour because of Bolt.
+Yet another research, published by Brian C. Hill in 2014, examines the same effect in 100-meter tournaments, with Usain Bolt being the superstar on the field.
+Hill found a positive superstar effect, meaning that runners produced faster running times and the likelihood of setting a personal record was increased.
+Wanting to explain the results seemingly contradictory to those of Brown, Hill points out the simultaneous nature of running competitions (whereas in golf, players get to watch each other) and that a 100-meter race is about 10 seconds which does not leave competitors much time to alter their behaviours because of Bolt.

 Relevance in management

 The importance of studying the dynamics of rank-order tournaments with heterogeneous competitors reaches beyond the world of sports.
-Numerous management strategies use competition as an incentive for better productivity, however, according to the superstar effect, if agents are to rival a superstar, they may in fact reduce their efforts.
+Numerous management strategies use competition as an incentive for better productivity, however, according to the superstar effect, if agents have to compete against a superstar, they may in fact reduce their efforts.

 Impact on ratings and attendance

-Superstars have a much wider impact than only the change in performance caused by the presence of a superstar.
-In the NBA, superstars lead to higher attendance at games in addition to higher television ratings for games in which a superstar plays.
-This leads to an increase in revenue for both the team which the superstar plays for, and the opposing team.
+Superstars have a broader impact than just the change in performancecaused by the presence of a superstar.
+In the NBA, superstars lead to higher attendance at games in addition to higher television ratings.
+This leads to an increase in revenue for both the team which the superstar plays for, and the opposing team, as well as the league as a whole.

-The Effect of Superstars on Game Attendance: Evidence From the NBA, a research paper written by Brad Humphreys and Candon Johnson, utilizes data collected on game attendance from the 1981 season through the 2013-2014 season to analyze the effect which superstar players in the NBA have on attendance.
+"The Effect of Superstars on Game Attendance: Evidence From the NBA", a research paper written by Brad Humphreys and Candon Johnson, utilizes data collected on game attendance from the 1981 season through the 2013-2014 season to analyze the effect which superstar players in the NBA have on attendance.
 The study shows a significant effect on game attendance and television ratings in the NBA when a superstar is playing.
 The results indicate that several superstar players lead to a significant increase in attendance at both home and away games.
-These players include LeBron James, Dwight Howard, Shaquille O’Neal, and Michael Jordan, who had the largest impact with nearly 5000 additional fans at home games, and over 4200 at away games.
+These players include LeBron James, Dwight Howard, Shaquille O’Neal, and Michael Jordan, who had the largest impact: nearly 5,000 additional fans at home games, and over 4,200 at away games.
 The findings of another research paper titled Stars at the Gate: The Impact of Star Power on NBA Gate Revenues, further support this conclusion.
 The paper highlights that star power increases the demand which fans have for the NBA.
 It also points out that to truly measure the impact which the superstar effect has on revenues, the impact on away attendance must be measured as well.
 This supports the conclusion reached by Humphreys and Johnson.